Skip to Content

 Turkish Ayran yoghurt drink

 Ayran is a yogurt-based drink made from yogurt, iced water and salt.
 Optional ingredients also include black pepper, lime juice and herbs such as dried mint.
-Generally served chilled, ayran is often served along with grilled meat or rice and is most commonly consumed during summer.
+Generally served chilled, this summer drink is offers a refreshing accompaniment to an Albanian grill.

 Tulumba/Pomba/Bamiyeh/Balaḥ ash-Shām